AKIHABARA

 Several months after the initial launch, I revisited the app's design with fresh perspective gained from real-world experience.
 My work as a co-founder at Ziva Energy had sharpened my understanding of user-centered design principles, while continued education expanded my design methodology toolkit.

 This growth prompted a bold design pivot: I embraced brutalist design principles that felt more authentic to the raw, unpolished energy of classic arcade culture.
-Where the original design leaned into polished retro-futurism, the new direction celebrated the gritty, utilitarian aesthetic of actual 80's and 90's arcade cabinets with purposefully stark layouts.

 Several months after the initial launch, I revisited the app's design with fresh perspective gained from real-world experience.
 My work as a co-founder at Ziva Energy had sharpened my understanding of user-centered design principles, while continued education expanded my design methodology toolkit.

 This growth prompted a bold design pivot: I embraced brutalist design principles that felt more authentic to the raw, unpolished energy of classic arcade culture.
-Where the original design leaned into polished retro-futurism, the new direction celebrated the gritty, utilitarian aesthetic of actual 80's and 90's arcade cabinets with purposefully stark layouts.

 Project Challenges